‘Little Drumsticks’

 The species is found in New South Wales and is a low growing ground cover or small shrub that could well be used in a rock garden.

-However it is the form known as Isopogon ‘Little Drumsticks’ which is a compact low growing type that gardeners have fallen in love with.
+However it is the forms known as Isopogon ‘Little Drumsticks’ and ‘Sunshine’ which are compact low growing types that gardeners have fallen in love with.

 With attractive foliage and small yellow flowers in spring, this is a hardy plant that is drought tolerant once established.